agentvoiceresponse/.github/profile/README.md

 ## Usage

 ### Free Version
 In the free version, each call is limited to **1 minute** of interaction.
-For extended usage, please contact us to set up your wallet.
+For extended usage, please contact us at [info@agentvoiceresponse.com](mailto:info@agentvoiceresponse.com) to set up your wallet.

 ### Production Use
 To use AVR Core in production, contact us at [info@agentvoiceresponse.com](mailto:info@agentvoiceresponse.com).
 We will provide you with a `WALLET_ID`, allowing you to manage credits and usage.